-Increasing staff and Councillor knowledge and understanding of our services, activities, projects, decision making and planning process will assist them to be advocates in the community, both in their professional and personal interactions.
-By building an army of ambassadors, we will build the capacity of staff and Councillors to communicate, engage and champion the business.
+To increase staff and councillor knowledge and understanding of our services, activities, projects, decision making and planning process will assist them to be advocates in the community both through their professional and personal interactions.
+By building an army of ambassadors we will build the capacity of staff and Councillors to communicate, engage and champion the business.

-While overall responsibility for successful implementation must rest with every member of staff as they are all ambassadors, it must be recognised that some of our Council officers have public facing roles where they interact with the community - library, gallery and museum officers, customer service staff, visitor information centre staff, parking officers, compliance staff and planners.
+While overall responsibility for successful implementation must rest with every member of staff as they are all ambassadors it must be recognised that some of our council officers have public facing roles where they interact with the community - library, gallery and museum officers, customer service staff, visitor information centre staff, parking officers, compliance staff, planners.